-Commas are widely misunderstood, and generally underused by those writing in an academic context.
-Common misconceptions are that they should be used “when you take a breath” and that they “shouldn’t be used before and…”.
-You should use commas to separate different pieces of information within a sentence.
+Commas are widely misunderstood, and generally underused in academic writing.
+Common misconceptions are that they should be used “when you take a breath”, and that they “shouldn’t be used before and…”.
+Use commas to separate different pieces of information within a sentence.
 Here’s an example:

 There is widespread misunderstand regarding use of commas and apostrophes, and both are important to ensure clarity in writing.